HelloElwin/HerKules-Localization-ML/README.md

 <details open>
 <summary>(click to view/hide details)</summary>

-In this part, we need to detect the coordinates of the robot(s) and its/their feature(s).
+In this part, we detect the coordinates of the robots and their features.

-We choose YOLOv5 to detect our objects.
+Temporarily, we choose YOLOv5 to detect our objects for its considerable performance, flexible model size, and complete user guide.

 ***